ldynia/workshop-github-fundamentals/README.md

 </details>

 1. Create [New Repository](https://github.com/new) and fill it in according to values listed on the image.
-Notice that this time we choose **flask-init-mini** project from `Repository template` as a base for our microservice.
+Notice that this time we choose `flask-init-mini` project from `Repository template` as a base for our microservice.
+Name new repository `flask-sherlock`
     ![New Repository](assets/img/git/new_repo_from_template.png)

 1. Click the [**Add File**](https://github.com/ldynia/flask-init-mini) button and add/update blow files.